 - Make sure your next firmware has a reachable "b" and/or reset button

-I made a custom layout - please see the README here for details: github.com/qmk/qmk_firmware.
+I made a custom layout - see the README for details: github.com/qmk/qmk_firmware.
 The hardest part for me was to realize that your layout obviously needs to base on a physical wiring configuration.
-See github.com/qmk and select the layout that matches your desired setup.
+See github.com/qmk_firmware and select the layout that matches your desired setup.